-- Parking near the monuments is difficult, so if you are coming by car then leave your car at hotel or you have to park slightly far.
+- Parking near the monuments is difficult, so if you are coming by car then leave your car at the hotel or you have to park slightly far.
 Metro and public Bus services are good options for internal travel.
 Or check some best things to do in DC by big bus tours.

-- Be prepared of security checks and metal detectors.
+- Be prepared for security checks and metal detectors.

 - Carry loads of bottled water & handy food as there are chances to stand long in Q’s.

 - Plan ahead for museum entries and their shows.
-Though entrance to special monuments is free but it requires lot of time planning.
+Though entrance to special monuments is free it requires a lot of time planning.

-- Don’t try to overdo because Washington D.C. has so much and not much interested.
+- Don’t try to overdo it because Washington D.C. has so much and not much interest.
 Make your top activity list while researching.
-We skipped many museums but tried our best to go for Air & Space Museums because my children are Science & Aviation enthusiasts.
+We skipped many museums but tried our best to go to Air & Space Museums because my children are Science & Aviation enthusiasts.

-- Washington D.C. is a place for young children as they have many educational, scientific and historic things to get indulged into.
+- Washington D.C. is a place for young children as they have many educational, scientific, and historic things to get indulged into.
 Read more about Top things to do in Washington D.C. with kids.

-There are many other worth visiting cities of US, which I have toured during East Coast Tour of U.S.
+There is much other worth visiting cities of the US, which I have toured during East Coast Tour of U.S.